HMS Beaulieu: English Channel

-La Chevrette action
+Chevrette action

-By July Beaulieu was serving on the blockade of Brest in a frigate squadron that also included the 36-gun HMS Doris and 40-gun HMS Uranie.
-Sailing off Pointe Saint-Mathieu, the squadron discovered that the French 20-gun corvette La Chevrette was at anchor in the nearby Camaret Bay, under the cover of a shore battery.
+By July Beaulieu was serving on the blockade of Brest, France, in a frigate squadron that also included the 36-gun HMS Doris and 40-gun HMS Uranie.
+Sailing off Pointe Saint-Mathieu, the squadron discovered that the French 20-gun corvette Chevrette was at anchor in the nearby Camaret Bay, under the cover of a shore battery.
 The British decided to make an attempt to capture the corvette, and Admiral William Cornwallis sent out Lieutenant Woodley Losack from his flagship to undertake the cutting out expedition.
 With volunteer boat crews from Beaulieu and Doris under his command (Uranie having left the station), Losack set out on 20 July for Chevrette.
-While rowing for the bay the group of boats was split up, and some returned to the frigates instead of continuing on.
-Not being aware of this, the remaining boats waited until the morning of 21 July for the others, at which point the daylight revealed them to Chevrette, which began to prepare to defend herself.
+While rowing for the bay the group of boats was split up, and some returned to the frigates instead of continuing.
+Unaware of this, the remaining boats waited until the morning of 21 July for the others, at which point the daylight revealed them to Chevrette, which began to prepare to defend herself.

 Chevrette sailed a mile closer to Brest, taking advantage of the protection of more gun batteries on shore, and brought on board a group of soldiers that increased her complement to 339 men.
 The French also set up temporary fortifications along the coast, and set a small guard boat between the boats and Chevrette to warn the French of any advance by the British.
 Some time later in the day Uranie returned to the squadron and she added her manpower to the expedition, alongside that of two boats from the 74-gun ship of the line HMS Robust.
 This gave Losack a total force of 280 men in fifteen boats, with which he set out from Beaulieu for a second attempt at the bay at 9:30 p.m.
 Soon after this Losack took six of the boats in chase of a French lookout boat that was sailing close to the shore.
 With the element of surprise provided by the night dwindling as time went on, the senior officer of the remaining boats, Lieutenant Keith Maxwell of Beaulieu, continued the journey without Losack.
 This meant that the cutting out force now consisted of only 180 men.
 They arrived at Chevrette at 1 a.m. on 22 July, and the French ship began to fire at the boats with grape shot and muskets.
 The boats containing Beaulieu's crew rowed up to the starboard side of the French vessel, with the remainders of the British force going to her port side.